realgenekim/graph-git-doc/README.md

 Honestly, I'm publishing this just so people can see how to use these fantastic libraries.

+Requires clojure 1.10, as 1.11 breaks some of the libraries

 ## License

 Copyright © 2019 Gene Kim